drasi-project/docs/docs/content/reference/command-line-interface/_index.md

 - `-h|--help`: Display help for the `completion` command.

 **Usage Example**:
-The help information generated by the Cobra Library is extensive and easy to understand, it even includes code snippets that can be copied and used to complete the enablement of automcomplete support.
+The help information generated by the Cobra Library is extensive and easy to understand, it even includes code snippets that can be copied and used to enable of automcompletion support.
 For example, to get details about how to generate and use autocompletion scripts for the `zsh` shell, run the command:

 ```
 drasi completion zsh -h